tr0y/Live-List-Search/readme.md

 fires when the the list item is clicked, passes event and current term

 *enter*
-fires when the user hits enter (while cursor is focused on input), passes event and current term
+fires when user hits enter (while cursor is focused on input), passes event and current term

 	searchTags = new LLSearch({
 		'inputID'  : 'list_search',